openfoodfacts/search-a-licious/frontend/README.md

   * and [Chai](https://www.chaijs.com/) for assertions

 ## Translations
-To translate we use [lit-localize](https://lit.dev/docs/localization/overview/), which is a library that uses lit-element to handle translations.
+In the frontend, we utilize [lit-localize](https://lit.dev/docs/localization/overview/), a library that leverages lit-element for managing translations from hardcoded text.
+The language is set to the browser's language if it is supported by the project, otherwise it is set to default language (English).
-The translations are stored in the `translations` folder in the root of the project.
+The translations are stored in `xliff` files in the `frontend/xliff` directory.

 To add a new translation you need to :
 - add `msg` in your code like this https://lit.dev/docs/localization/overview/#message-types